7 Days Rwanda Gorillas & Chimps

 Day 7: Chimpanzee Trekking Safari in Rwanda

-After breakfast set out for chimpanzee trekking within the Nyungwe forest.
+After breakfast proceed with chimpanzee trekking within the Nyungwe forest.
 This forest is home to huge chimpanzees troops only comparable to those in Uganda’s Kibale Forest national park.
 The L’Hoest’s monkeys plus the white Angolan Colobus monkeys do make primate tourism within this forest equivalent to no other in Africa.

 Dine and slumber at Hotel Ibis